Medically reviewed by Drugs.com. Last updated on Sep 27, 2022.

 Pharmacologic Class: Tumor Necrosis Factor Inhibitor

-Golimumab injection is used to treat the symptoms of moderate-to-severe rheumatoid arthritis and ankylosing spondylitis (arthritis in the spine or backbone).
+Golimumab injection is used together with other medicines (eg, methotrexate) to treat moderate to severe rheumatoid arthritis.
 It is also used to treat psoriatic arthritis, which is a type of arthritis that causes pain and swelling in the joints along with patches of scaly skin on some areas of the body.
-Psoriatic arthritis usually occurs with a skin condition called psoriasis.
-Golimumab may be used alone or in combination with other arthritis medicines, such as methotrexate (Rheumatrex®, Trexall®), sulfasalazine (Azulfidine®), hydroxychloroquine (Plaquenil®), corticosteroids (cortisone-like medicines), or nonsteroidal antiinflammatory drugs (NSAIDs).
+Golimumab is also used to treat ankylosing spondylitis (arthritis in the spine or backbone) and polyarticular juvenile idiopathic arthritis.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For golimumab, the following should be considered: